 More Fun Activities Besides Skiing For Families In Niseko:

 Want to go on a day trip close to Niseko?

 Most chalets and hotels offer babysitting services on request.
 For those seeking more of a drop-off option, there are options that are great for families.
 Located in Aya Niseko, Niseko Kid's Club offers certified, English-speaking caregivers that will entertain your children aged 1-6 with fun-filled activities both inside and outside.
-They offer full and half day options.
+They offer full and half-day options.
 Niseko Babysitters is an agency that provides fun active babysitting.
 All babysitters are first aid certified, bonded insured, and have many years of childcare experience even for small babies.
-Hotel Niseko Alpen Kids Club is available for kids 6-month to 6-year old and located conveniently at the bottom of the slope.
-Half day and full day options are available and reservations are a must!
 Want a more cultural experience?
-Win D'Ol is a unique option with full and half day Japanese cultural programs for kids, sports nannies to hang on the slope with them, and evening care options.
+Win D'Ol is a unique option with full and half-day Japanese cultural programs for kids, sports nannies to hang on the slope with them, and evening care options.